 New businesses within this industry tend to experience high first two-year survival rates, often in excess of 90%.
 Therefore, this represents a viable pathway toward achieving long-term profitability.

-Due to a proven business model and an existing brand name, franchises offer a significantly better chance at long-term success compared to independent start-up ventures.
+Franchises offer a significantly better chance at long-term success compared to independent start-up ventures due to a proven business model and an existing brand name.
 Here are some suggestions for making the most of your franchise opportunity.

 When making the decision to become a franchise owner, it’s logical to choose a franchise opportunity based on two main criteria: income potential and happiness.
 This approach helps you choose the correct franchise opportunity for your target area.